Edith Killgore Kirkpatrick Professor of Voice

 Baton Rouge, LA 70803-2504

-Loraine Sims is Associate Professor and Vocal Studies Division Chair at Louisiana State University in Baton Rouge, Louisiana where she teaches Voice and Vocal Pedagogy.
+Loraine Sims is the Edith Killgore Kirkpatrick Professor of Voice, Vocal Studies Division Chair, and Vocal Area Coordinator at Louisiana State University in Baton Rouge, Louisiana, where she teaches Voice and Vocal Pedagogy.
 She has achieved critical-acclaim for her “vibrant, bell-like soprano” as well as her “warm intimacy, engaging passion and casual artistry.”
-She is an active recitalist whose voice has been described as “remarkably versatile, ranging from delicate lyricism to dramatic power” and her repertoire includes a broad range of songs and arias from the Baroque through Contemporary periods as well as a variety of selections from the American Musical Theater tradition.

-Recent performances include “Comedy in Song: Humorous Art Songs in English” at the 2017 International Congress of Voice Teachers in Stockholm, Sweden, which she also presented at the National NATS Conference in Chicago.
-Other performances have included appearances for the 2015 Song Collaborators Consortia Art Song Festival in Amarillo, TX and as an Invited Performer at the 2014 National Opera Association Conference on the Golden Age of Broadway Cabaret Program in New York.
-She recently appeared in the role of the “Baroness Angelina” in the World Premiere of a One-Act Opera by Dinos Constantinides, Rosanna, which was commissioned for the State LMTA Conference in Shreveport, LA.
-Other performances include Guest Artist Recitals at the University of Alabama in Tuscaloosa, Alabama, Youngstown State University in Youngstown, Ohio, for the Musical Arts Concert Series at Southeastern Oklahoma State University in Durant, OK, and appearances as Soprano Soloist with the Louisiana Sinfonietta, the LSU Symphony Orchestra, and the Southeast Kansas Symphony.
+Recent performances include “Comedy in Song: Humorous Art Songs in English” at the 2017 International Congress of Voice Teachers in Stockholm, Sweden, which she also presented at the 2016 National NATS Conference in Chicago.
+Other performances have included appearances for the 2019 and 2015 Song Collaborators Consortia Art Song Festival and for several National Opera Association Cabaret Programs.
+She is featured in the role of “Miss Ellen” in a one-act opera Intimations on a critically acclaimed recording entitled The Operatic Works of Dinos Constantinides which is available from Centaur.
+Other performances include appearances as Soprano Soloist with the Louisiana Sinfonietta, the LSU Symphony Orchestra, and the Southeast Kansas Symphony.